 Remember, if you don't have life insurance at this time, then your estate will be responsible for paying for your funeral and any other debts.
 Your spouse will also be solely responsible for paying off any co-signed debt that your estate doesn't cover.

-10 Year Term Life Insurance Rate Chart by Age
+10 Year Term Life Insurance Rates by Age Chart

 The chart below outlines the prices discussed with the added feature of pricing for smokers as well.
 These rates are based on 10-year term policy with 500,000 amount coverage.
 More often than not, 10-year policies yield the lowest rates.
 Once the term is complete, assuming the policy is renewable, you'll see a slight increase in the annual rates.